 A dedicated and passionate student, Isbister won several prizes and earned a master’s degree.
 He went on to become a scholar, educator, lawyer and author.

 Isbister never returned to Canada, but he didn’t forget the country of his birth.
-When he died in 1883, he left $83,000 – more than $1 million at today’s value – and over 4,000 books to the University of Manitoba.
+When he died in 1883, he left $83,000 and over 4,000 books to the University of Manitoba.
 This remarkable act of generosity came with one stipulation – that the money be used for scholarships and prizes for all who merited them, regardless of sex, race, creed, language or nationality.
 While this is a common value today, Isbister was extremely forward thinking for his time.

 Since those early days, countless others have supported the University of Manitoba, and we are grateful for the generosity of alumni, staff, faculty, students, parents and friends.
 Thank you for being part of this tradition!